-\subsection{Evaluation details.}
+\section{Evaluation Details}

 Following~\cite{li2022towards}, we test our models with the resolution of $432{\times}240$ on YouTube-VOS~\cite{xu2018youtube} and DAVIS~\cite{perazzi2016benchmark} with the same test mask.
-For the video inpainting, we adopt the same evaluation pipeline of the previous work~\cite{li2022towards} that uses the sliding window with size of $10$ and sample the reference frame from the entire video with a stride of $10$.
-For beyond-FoV estimation, we consider that only past reference frames can be used, and the sliding window size is set to $5$ with $3$ past reference frames.
-Note that the sliding window ends with $t+5$ for the video inpainting but $t$ for the expansion at time $t$, since the future information cannot be accessed in this track (see Fig.~\ref{fig:sup_test_logic}).
+For the offline video inpainting, we adopt the same evaluation pipeline of the previous work~\cite{li2022towards} that uses the sliding window with a size of $10$ and sample the reference frame from the entire video with a stride of $10$.
+For online video inpainting of beyond-FoV scene reconstruction, we consider that only past reference frames can be used, and the sliding window size is set to $5$ with $3$ past reference frames.
+Note that the sliding window ends with $t{+}5$ for the offline video inpainting but $t$ for the online at time $t$, since the future information cannot be accessed in this track (see Fig.~\ref{fig:sup_test_logic}).
 The FLOPs are computed using input images of $432{\times}240$ of temporal length $8$.
-The speed test is performed on a single RTX3090.
+The speed test is performed on a single RTX3090 GPU.